MikeJSeo/MikeJSeo.github.io/_pages/about.md

 My research interests include Bayesian methods, (network) meta-analysis, and machine learning.

-I received my M.S. degree in Statistics at Stanford University and B.S. degree in Statistics at Duke University.
+I received my M.S. degree in Statistics at Stanford and B.S. degree in Statistics at Duke.